Thivahar25/CODTECH-Task1/README.md

 **Duration:** July 10th to August 25th<br>
 **Mentor:** Neela Santhosh Kumar<br>

-# Overview of the Project<br>
+# Overview of the Project

 ## **Project:** To-Do List Web App
 ![Output](https://github.com/user-attachments/assets/a6410692-5b0f-4fcb-910a-9604bcf8baaf)

 ## Description
-This project is a simple and interactive To-Do List Web Application that allows users to manage their daily tasks.
-The app provides a user-friendly interface to add, delete, and mark tasks as completed.
+This project is a simple and interactive To-Do List Web Application that allows users to manage their daily tasks.<br> The app provides a user-friendly interface to add, delete, and mark tasks as completed.

 ## Project Structure